-In addition, TCKI has sampling pumps that are suitable for the sampling of (ceramic) fibers.
-After sampling, the gold-coated filters are analyzed for their number and its type of fibers.
+In addition, TCKI has sampling pumps that are suitable for sampling (ceramic) fibres.
+After sampling, the gold-coated filters are analysed for number and type of fibres.

 11.2.
 Occupational air

 Besides analyzing particle-bound components TCKI has analysis equipment for sampling of ambient gases.
 These devices are able to analyse various components (CO, CO2, SO2, H2, H2S, etc.) at low level.